 - Be sure the water used to mix the yeast in is not too hot and not too cold.
 It needs to be 110° to 115° F. (43° to 46° C.)

 - Knead the dough for at least 8 to 10 minutes

-This Simple Bread & Cinnamon Bread Recipe makes enough dough for two loafs.
-I decided to try and convert the second loaf to a cinnamon bread and it was easy as 1-2-3.
+This Simple Bread & Cinnamon Bread Recipe makes enough dough for two loaves.
+I decided to try and convert the second loaf to cinnamon bread and it was easy as 1-2-3.
 The boys loved both variations of this Simple Bread & Cinnamon Bread Recipe, as did their dads.
 We’ll be making this one again.
-What are you bread making secrets?
+What are your bread-making secrets?
 We would love to know!
 Happy baking to you. -Dan

 Simple Breas and Cinnamon Bread